Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # Sql

-A [SqlDataNode](../../../reference/#taipy.core.data.sql.SQLDataNode) is a specific data node used to model Sql data.
+A `SqlDataNode^` is a specific data node used to model Sql data.
 To add a new _sql_ data node configuration, the `taipy.configure_sql_data_node` method can be used.
 In addition to the generic parameters described in the previous section [Data node configuration](data-node-config.md), multiple